-- 1 Here we begin to apply the longer range (up to 45 days) forecasts available from the - 2 CFSv2 to the daily severe weather prediction challenge.
-Our strategy for identifying - 3 model output of interest to forecaster is the following.
-An indication of potential - 4 predictability is when multiple consecutive forecasts exhibit similar outcomes, indicating - 5 that forecast outcomes are systematic responses to the evolving initial conditions.
-We - 6 would argue that it is reasonable to expect potential predictability to be a necessary, - 7 though not sufficient, requirement for achievable predictability and forecast skill.
-One - 8 approach we describe here reveals a relatively consistent potential predictability limit of - 9 around 7-days for daily-scale significant severe weather events occurring from late - March through April 2014, when CFSv2 output is consolidated into single-day severe - weather forecasts.
-Another approach, using run-cumulative information from CFSv2 - 12 long-lead forecasts to detect consistent anomalies in the forecasts, shows greater - potential for skilful longer lead forecasts of severe weather activity.
-Robust verification - of these approaches is beyond the scope of this paper.
-The concepts described, - however, naturally lead to establishing a baseline climatology through application of - reanalysis and reforecasts to further assess the predictability of regimes supportive of - 17 severe thunderstorms on longer time-scales (beyond the current one-week limit), - including events occurring over multiple days.
+Given the significant societal impacts severe thunderstorms and tornadoes pose, the authors are collaborating on methods to extend the range of forecasts for these events.
+Here we begin to apply the longer-range (up to 45 days) forecasts available from the Climate Forecast System, version 2 (CFSv2), to the daily severe weather prediction challenge.
+Our strategy for identifying model output of interest to forecasters is as follows.
+An indication of potential predictability is when multiple consecutive forecasts exhibit similar outcomes, indicating that forecast outcomes are systematic responses to the evolving initial conditions.
+We would argue that it is reasonable to expect potential predictability to be a necessary, though not sufficient, requirement for achievable predictability and forecast skill.
+One approach we describe here reveals a relatively consistent potential predictability limit of around 7 days for daily-scale significant severe weather events occurring from late March to April 2014, when CFSv2 output is consolidated into single-day severe weather forecasts.
+Another approach, using run-cumulative information from CFSv2 long-lead forecasts to detect consistent anomalies in the forecasts, shows greater potential for skillful longer-lead forecasts of severe weather activity.
+Robust verification of these approaches is beyond the scope of this paper.
+The concepts described, however, naturally lead to establishing a baseline climatology through application of reanalysis and reforecasts to further assess the predictability of regimes supportive of severe thunderstorms on longer time scales (beyond the current 1-week limit), including events occurring over multiple days.